BZoennchen/Pages/_posts/2023-11-19-laws-of-form.md

 x = a + b/x,
 \end{equation}
 holds.
-Using the same formalism, we can define the imaginary number $i = -1/i$ as literally
+Using the same formalism, we can define the imaginary number $$i = -1/i$$ as literally

 \begin{equation}
 i = -1 /(-1 /(-1 / (-1 / \ldots )))